Advance Care Planning

 - What are your biggest fears and worries about your health?

-- What are your most important goals if your health gets worse?
+- What would your most important goals be if you were seriously ill and not expected to make a good recovery?

-- What experiences have you had with people who’ve been seriously ill?
-What have they taught you?

 Always make sure everyone understands exactly what your choices mean when thinking through or discussing specific healthcare situations.